crushtool cannot always re-encode a crushmap that it's created

 It's not at all clear what the IDs are used for; the only mention is a cryptic comment not to change them unnecessarily.
 It would be nice if they were implicit based on the order of buckets in the file; failing that, crushtool should at least warn when the IDs are non-sequential.

-#1 Updated by Sage Weil almost 9 years ago
+#1 Updated by Sage Weil over 9 years ago

 - Category set to 10

 - Target version set to v0.23